 The incident left her husband “devastated”, she said.
 “Really.
 Deeply affected.
 By what it did to me and the family.

 “I couldn’t have done the job without Richard to pick the boys up when they were sick, make them do their homework and piano practice.”

-Ms Smith will be heard presenting a documentary about pornography for Radio 5 Live next Thursday, March 3.
+Ms Smith will be heard presenting a documentary about pornography for Radio 5 Live on Thursday, March 3.

-She said it was a “very brave” way to head off the controversy, and hoped it may lead to further opportunities as a broadcaster.
+She described making the programme as a “very brave” way to head off the controversy, and hoped it may lead to further opportunities as a broadcaster.